Steamboats in the Movies - MGM's Cotton Blossom, page 2

 The unfortunate circumstance of their meeting is that Tim, hearing her cries of a thief who has stolen her pocketbook, punches out the person who was chasing the crooks instead of the crooks themselves.
 Tim has altered the course of history as the pocketbook contained her dowry, without which she cannot get married which in turn means that Mrs. Brown would never have been born.
 So they have to catch the crooks and get Loralei Gltuz' dowry back to her.
 But the crooks turn the tables - they recognize Tim and Martin as the one's who were locked up in St. Louis and plan on turning them in.
 Before the ship's captain can do so, Tim and Martin abandon ship into the Missouri.

 The artist who painted this detail of a cover illustration is not credited in the book it came from.
 It was painted for the front of a 1965 paperback edition of Mark Twain's 1883 memoir and travelogue LIFE ON THE MISSISSIPPI. with an Introduction by John Willoughby; Classics Series CL55, Airmont Publishing, 1965.

 Attached another example of an artist who used as reference a photo of the MGM COTTON BLOSSOM for use this illustration.
 It is from a 1956 British edition of Twain's HUCK FINN by Walter Hodges.
 The steamboat in the upper part of the painting has the trademark twin curved staircases on the bow.
-The characters on the raft in the lower part of the painting are Huck Finn, the runaway slave Jim and the two con men who call themselves "The Duke" and "The Dauphin."
+The characters on the raft in the lower part of the painting are Huck Finn, Jim and the two con men who call themselves "The Duke" and "The Dauphin."